 - Access to major Canadian, American, and European electronic databases

 The Nahum Gelber Law Library provides resources and services that support teaching and research at the Faculty of Law and its affiliated institutes and research centres.
 In addition to Canadian and Quebec law, its collection’s strengths are air and space law, comparative law, international law, conflict of laws, continental private law, and human rights.
 It also holds extensive materials from Great Britain, France, and the United States.
 The Peter Marshall Laing Special Collections Room houses the Wainwright Collection of the ancien régime law, as well as other rare books.
 Other collections of note include an extensive collection of French legal theses and the John Humphrey Human Rights Collection.

-- 105 credits required to graduate with BCL and LLB degrees
+- 105 credits required to graduate with BCL and JD degrees

 - Advanced undergraduate options offered—minor, major, and honours